Locally controlled arrested thermalization

-To verify our proposal, we employ numerical exact diagonalization to study the dynamics of the system with ten spins, and fix $N_A=5$.
+As a proof of concept, we employ numerical exact diagonalization to study the dynamics of the system with ten spins, and fix $N_A=5$.
 We set the parameters $J=J_{AB}=1$, $g=0.5$, and $\theta=\pi/4$.
-The system is shown in the upper panel of Fig.~\ref{fig:systems}.
+The system is shown in the left panel of Fig.~\ref{fig:systems}.
 The initial state for subsystem $A$ is set to the ferromagnetic state $|\uparrow\uparrow\uparrow\uparrow\uparrow\rangle$, which is a low-lying energy state but not an eigenstate of $H_A$ due to the direction of the magnetic field.
 Meanwhile, subsystem $B$ is prepared in a random initial state.
 To quantify the average energy stored in subsystems $A$ and $B$, we calculate the expectation values $\langle H_A+H_{AB}/2\rangle$ and $\langle H_B+H_{AB}/2\rangle$ as a function of time.
 If no effective thermalization \textit{between} $A$ and $B$ occurs, the two expectation values should remain well separated from each other.
 Otherwise, they will eventually come close to each other.

+We first set $H_{AB}=-S_5^x S_6^x$ to achieve case 1.
+The bipartite entanglement entropy (EE) between $A$ and $B$ is shown in Fig.~\ref{fig:SA-time-Ising}(a).
+The bipartite EE reaches the saturated value rather quickly, which indicates that the two subsystems are effectively entangled.
+From Fig.~\ref{fig:SA-time-Ising}(b), we also observe that $\langle H_A+H_{AB}/2\rangle$ and $\langle H_B+H_{AB}/2\rangle$ eventually come close to each other.
+This signifies the energy flow from $B$ to $A$ through the boundary, such that the two subsystems can thermalize.